jhuckaby/logalert/README.md

 ],
 ```

-The above configuration defines two different monitors.
-The first watches a single file (`/Users/me/logalert/test.txt`), and looks for any appended lines that contain the phrase `ALERT`.
+The above configuration defines two different monitors:

+- The first watches a single file (`/Users/me/logalert/test.txt`), and looks for any appended lines that contain the phrase `ALERT`.
 If found, an e-mail is dispatched to `myemail@server.com`.
-The second monitor watches **all files** in the `/some/other/path/` folder.
+- The second monitor watches **all files** in the `/some/other/path/` folder.
 This is denoted by the asterisk wildcard (`*`).
 It scans all the files for additions that match `ERROR`, and if found, an SMS message is dispatched to `+1888555122`.

 Here are all the properties you can define for each monitor: